 Improving Patient Safety Through Simulation Research

 |Study Start Date :||August 2013|

 No Intervention: Simulation only

-Experimental: Simulation with feedback
+Experimental: Directed feedback

-Other: Simulation with feedback
+Other: Directed feedback

 |United States, Ohio|

 |The Ohio State University Wexner Medical Center|

 |Columbus, Ohio, United States, 43210|